The Pan-STARRS1 Surveys: Overview of PS1 Data Products

 Attributes measured on the stacked images are reported in the Stack Tables.
 The StackObjectThin table contains the most minimal positional {\it and} photometric information for point-source photometry of stack detections.
 The information for all filters are joined into a single row, with metadata indicating if this stack object represents the primary detection.
 See Section\ \ref{sec:primary}.

-The StackObjectAttributes table is analogous to the Detection table for single epoch images and it contains the PSF, Kron\cite{1980ApJS...43..305K}, and aperture fluxes for all filters in a single row, along with assorted radial moments and combinations of moments.
+The StackObjectAttributes table is analogous to the Detection table for single epoch images and it contains the PSF, \cite{1980ApJS...43..305K}, and aperture fluxes for all filters in a single row, along with assorted radial moments and combinations of moments.

-The StackApFlx Table contains the unconvolved fluxes within the SDSS R5, R6, R7 apertures \citep{2002AJ....123..485S} for all Stack Objects.
-The StackApFlxExGal Unc, Conv6, Conv8, Tables contain the unconvolved fluxes within the SDSS R3 through R11 apertures \citep{2002AJ....123..485S} for objects in the extragalactic sky, i.e., they are not provided for objects in the Galactic plane because they are not useful in crowded areas.
+The StackApFlx Table contains the unconvolved and convolved (to a target PSF of 1.5 and 2 arcseconds) fluxes within the SDSS R5, R6, R7 apertures \citep{2002AJ....123..485S} for all Stack Objects.
+The StackApFlxExGal Unc, Conv6, Conv8, Tables contain the unconvolved and convolved fluxes within the SDSS R3 through R11 apertures \citep{2002AJ....123..485S} for objects in the extragalactic sky, i.e., they are not provided for objects in the Galactic plane because they are not useful in crowded areas.
 For each aperture we report: flux (janskys), flux error, flux standard deviation (from the individual measurements), and the fill factor of the aperture (masked pixels could reduce this from 1.0).

 The StackPetrosian and StackModelFit Exp, DeV, and Ser tables report the results of fits of extended sources to model PSF convolved surface brightness profiles.
-The measurements include Petrosian magnitudes and radii, Exponential, de Vaucouleurs, and Sersic magnitudes and radii and elliptical aperture magnitudes and errors for a signal-to-noise ratio and galactic latitude limited sample.
+The measurements include Petrosian magnitudes and radii \citep{1976ApJ...209L...1P} , exponential, de Vaucouleurs \citep{1948AnAp...11..247D}, and Sersic \citep{1963BAAA....6...41S} magnitudes and radii and elliptical aperture magnitudes and errors for a signal-to-noise ratio and galactic latitude limited sample.
 See \cite{magnier2017b} for details.